Fruits On Migration

 Travel puts nutrition demands on birds in migration.
 What’s on the menu for birds that eat fruit?
 Here’s what they’ve been eating lately in Pittsburgh’s Schenley and Frick Parks.

-Number One on the menu is devil’s walkingstick (Aralia spinosa).
-The picture above shows a beautiful full fruit cluster but you can’t find these anymore.
-The tops of the plants are now empty pink stems with a few berries hanging on.
+Number One on the menu in our city parks is Japanese angelica (Aralia elata) a look-alike to our native devil’s walkingstick (Aralia spinosa) shown at top.
+The picture above shows a beautiful full fruit cluster but you can’t find these after the warblers have been here.
+The tops of the plants end up with empty pink stems and a few berries.
 Here’s one in Schenley Park, looking up from below.

 Fruit has been mostly eaten from Devils Walking Stick, 25 Sept 2017 (photo by Kate St. John)

-Fruit mostly eaten from the Devils Walking Stick, 25 Sept 2017 (photo by Kate St. John)
+Fruit mostly eaten from the Japanese angelica in Schenley Park, 25 Sept 2017 (photo by Kate St. John)

 Another favorite are these tiny black cherries (Prunus serotina).
-Many black cherry trees have already been stripped of their fruit by large flocks of American robins and cedar waxwings.
+Ripe cherries have been falling from the trees since late August.
+By now many black cherry trees have been stripped of their fruit by large flocks of American robins and cedar waxwings.

 Invasive species are also on the menu.
 Amur, bush and the other alien honeysuckles have showy red berries.